shadow9owo/xtHUNT/docs/Story.md

 sekta leader - sociopathic nazi

-sekta follower 1 to 4 - are blinded by the sektas goal and does not realize they are being manipulated, not the brightest
+sekta followers (4 total) - are blinded by the sektas goal and does not realize they are being manipulated, not the brightest

-generic crackhead 1 to 4 - ||
+generic crackheads (4 total) - ||

-crack dealer 1 to 2 - they dont care about consequences of their actions, profit focused
+crack dealers (2 total) - they dont care about consequences of their actions, profit focused

-generic store clerk 1 to 4 - ||
+generic store clerks (4 total) - ||

 (job) boss - just an micromanaging asshole

-generic women 1 to 4 - ||
+generic female (4 total) - ||

-generic men 1 to 4 - ||
+generic male (4 total) - ||